IUST-Game4031/Final_Project/README.md

    - There are some animations for character for example brthing in idle status / running / 2 faliing down animations when charcter hits obstacles

 2. **Characters Movement**:
-   - You can go to the left and right with clicking on **A** and **D** keys
+   - You can go to the left and right with clicking on **A** and **D** keys and **W** for jumpping

 3. **Obstacles Generator**:
-   - There is a service that create obstacles in random positions and its never blocking character and its not easy to gusse the pattern
+   - There is a service that create obstacles and zombies in random positions and its never blocking character and its not easy to gusse the pattern

 4. **Pasusing**:
    - You can puase the game and the resume it or reset it or backing to the home menu

+4. **Shooting**:
+   - You can shoot with your laser gun in 3 lanes with arrow keys

 ---